HadiElNawfal/NetworkGame/README.md

 ### Installation Steps

-1. Through your terminal or command prompt, install Scapy using pip by running the following command:
+1. Through your terminal or command prompt, install the requirements using pip by running the following command:
 ```
-pip install scapy
+pip install -r requirements.txt
 ```

 This will download and install Scapy and its dependencies.